-Views: 2 Author: Site Editor Publish Time: 02-20-2025 Origin: Site
+Views: 614 Author: Site Editor Publish Time: 02-20-2025 Origin: Site

-When choosing a pocket knife, folding knife, camping knife, or tactical knife, one of the most important factors to consider is blade steel.
+When choosing a folding knife, camping knife, or tactical knife, one of the most important factors to consider is knife blade steel.
 The steel used in a knife’s blade directly affects its edge retention, corrosion resistance, toughness, and overall performance.
 Among the many steel options available, two popular choices are 8Cr13MoV and VG10.

 Both steels are commonly found in folding knives and outdoor knives, but they cater to different user needs.
 In this article, we’ll compare 8Cr13MoV vs. VG10, examining their strengths, weaknesses, and ideal applications.
-We’ll also highlight why ALBATROSS knives use these high-quality steels to deliver superior performance.
+We’ll also highlight why ALBATROSS knife use these high-quality steels to deliver superior performance.

 1. What is 8Cr13MoV Steel?